georgiee/coding-for-kids/slides.md

 ---
 [.background-color: #fdc552]
 ^ Coding matters because..

 # [fit] _1.
 Coding matters_

 ---
 ^ it was never about coding only.

-^ but about being exposed to technology, computer science and programming.
+^ but being exposed to technology, computer science and programming.

 ## [fit] exposure
 ## [fit] to technology

 ---
-^ So you can see the big picture and connecting the lines between technologies
+^ So kids can see the big picture and connecting the lines between technologies

 ## [fit] big picture

 ---
-^ Coding still makes sense
+^ But coding still makes sense!

-^ Computers don't care who you are and are cheap so many can afford it.
+^ Computers don't care who you are and are cheap, so many can afford it.

-^ It also boosts your creativity and learns a thinking useful in all domains
+^ Coding boosts your creativity and learns a thinking useful in all domains

 ## [fit] Coding useful
 ## diversity, chances, creativity, thinking